 Big Data as a "Big Opportunity"

 Nowadays, big data or huge populations of data pose enormous challenges for companies in the financial services industry, but at the same time, offer lucrative opportunities.
 The ability to effectively collect, maintain, and analyze data can lead to better business strategy decisions and long-term competitive advantage Data has now become so important in the global economy that participants from the World Economic Forum in Davos in 2012 even declared data as a new class of economic goods - on a par with traditional assets such as currencies or gold.

 The real challenge in the use of big data in business technology is, above all, to have a technical skillset and the right IT architecture that enables usable knowledge to be gained from a "forest of data."
 This is particularly difficult when data populations within an organization's IT environment come from different formats or from a wide variety of sources Findings from various types of reporting systems, dashboards, and complex decision models must, therefore, be able to be evaluated.

 Regulators are aware that financial institutions have tons of data that can be used to identify compliance risks, conduct analysis, and remedy deficiencies.
 For their part, however, banks must-have technologies that make data readable, interpretable, and evaluable in large quantities.

 Big Data Analytics Tools for Compliance Processes

-Big data analytics platforms and tools offer solutions here how risks or problems can be identified in real-time mode, and potential breaches of rules avoided before inspection bodies and supervisory authorities discover them.
+Big data analytics platforms and tools offer solutions here to how risks or problems can be identified in real-time mode and potential breaches of rules avoided before inspection bodies and supervisory authorities discover them.

 In this context, big data analytics solution models help, among other things: